Environment

 So, how do you recharge your sustainable boat?

-With hydrogen, the solution currently available is to recharge from trucks that keep the refuelling station charged and can refuel in any port that can accommodate the vessel.
-Refuelling takes just a few minutes.
-Transfer time for 30 kilos is around 15 minutes, compressed to 200 bar.
+For hydrogen, the currently available solution is to refuel from trucks equipped with a fully charged refueling station, capable of refueling at any port that can accommodate the vessel.
+Refueling takes only a few minutes.
+The transfer time for 30 kilograms is approximately 15 minutes at a pressure of 200 bar.

-In terms of electricity, the first current solution is to connect the boat to the existing grid, but this is at low voltage and requires several hours to fill up.
-Several months ago, we began setting up so-called fast-charging stations, which can fill up in around an hour.
+In terms of electricity, the current primary solution is to connect the boat to the existing shore power grid, but this is low voltage and requires several hours to fully charge.
+The installation of so-called fast-charging stations, which allow for a full charge in about an hour, has been underway for several months.

-Numerous companies are working to develop production and refueling stations for gaseous or liquefied hydrogen, delivering several tonnes per day and on a permanent basis.
-This advance will enable a refueling network to be set up in many ports.
+Numerous companies are working to develop hydrogen production and refueling stations for gaseous or liquefied hydrogen, capable of delivering several tons per day and operating continuously.
+This advancement will enable a refueling network to be established in multiple ports.

 What about at sea?

-In addition, refueling modules can be installed on barges for recharging at sea.
-This solution is ideal for ports with limited capacity.
+Furthermore, refueling modules can be installed on barges for refueling at sea.
+This solution is suitable for ports with limited capacity.

-However, there is currently no solution for electricity.
+However, there is no solution for electricity at present.